YuxingLu613/MetaKG/README.md

    - Modify negative sampling
    - Try different model architectures

-## Contributing
+## 🤝 Contributing
-We welcome contributions!
-Please follow these steps:
+Got ideas?
+We'd love your help!
+Here's how:
 1. Fork the repository
-2. Create a feature branch
+2. Create your feature branch
-3. Commit your changes
+3. Make your changes
-4. Push to the branch
-5. Submit a pull request
+4. Submit a pull request

 ## Citation
 If you use MetaKG in your research, please cite: